FadeHack/FormBuilder/README.md

 FormBuilder is designed with responsiveness in mind.
 The UI seamlessly adapts to various screen sizes, ensuring a consistent and user-friendly experience on mobile devices.

 ![Responsive Mobile UI](/screenshots/mobile.png)
-*Description: [Illustrate how the FormBuilder UI appears and functions on mobile devices]*

 ## How to Run